algarecu/trollslayer/README.md

 As you can see, it is easy to map the above set of guidelines to Twitter, TrollDoor, etc.
 While we do not believe TrollDoor is a very good example of fighting online abuse (direct crowdsourcing to users), their guidelines seem to resemble those of Twitter.

-## Starting Trollslayer
-+ $ python groundtruth_reader.py (It will display a message: "Loading tweets from db... please wait")
-+ Next, you will prompted to enter your reviewer id.
-If you have one, great; else create it.
-+ Once a tweet is loaded, read the guidelines below before giving ans answer on whether you consider it abusive or not.

-## Using Trollslayer
-+ There are four options to mark a tweet, right(good), left(bad), up(undo), down(skip).
-+ Skipping the tweet will flag it as 'unknown', which can be considered as neutral (neither positive nor negative).

 #### Centralized OSN-providers guidelines
 ##### [Twitter](https://support.twitter.com/articles/20169997-abusive-behavior-policy):